akarealemil/WHMCS-Discord-Sync/README.md

-# Functionality
-This will automatically add a role to people who sync their Discord with their WHMCS account.

 # A bridge between WHMCS and Discord.

 A bot which syncs WHMCS and Discord, allowing clients to link their Discord and whatnot.
 Code may be outdated and may not function as intended, please be warned.